 One CellRaft AIR® System, More Downstream Results

-The CellRaft AIR System is efficiently designed for numerous capabilities:
+The CellRaft AIR System is efficiently designed for numerous applications and capabilities:

 - Direct sample analysis